 Don’t have Antidote in both languages? ▪ If you already have Antidote 11 or Antidote+, add the French Module. ▪ If you use Antidote through your organization, they will need to purchase the bilingual edition.

-1. Compare the Definitions of Translations
+1. Compare Translation Definitions

-User guide: ▪ Translations in the dictionary of definitions
+User Guide: ▪ Translations in the dictionary of definitions